frugality advice

 #8 Look great for less.

 I haven’t come across anyone else declaring this, so I will: the best way to look great is to be clean, don’t go overboard, less is more, and dress simply but crisply.
 Pay attention to the hair since it’s one of the most noticeable things about you.
 Notice how many people call you out by saying: “check out the bald guy over there!”
 I will also admit that I don’t mind taking hand-me-downs that fit me and are barely used by someone else.
 My mother, sister and I have similar builds so it isn’t unusual for all of us to trade clothes now and then.
-Makeup?
+Should you wear makeup?
 It helps if you’re born with easy to maintain looks.
 As for me, I personally haven’t paid attention to this in a long time mostly because of allergies, but I may get into it again one day.

 #9 Get your money back by being nice.